 Let your child know this is not their fault, that they can get through this, and together you will sort it out.

 Make a note of what has happened where, with who, for how long, and the impact it had on your child.
-Then keep a diary of events.
-You could use the Kidscape log and school contact record, a simple way to ensure that each bullying incident is recorded.
+You could use the Kidscape log and school contact record.

 Ask your child what they need

-Ask them how it is making them feel, and what they most need from you.
+Ask them how it is making them feel, and what they most need from you and the people around them.
 It’s important your child feels in control of the situation.
 They may be very fearful of the impact of telling others (e.g. being called a snitch) so work out the best action together.

 If the bullying is happening in school it is vital that you let the staff team know what is happening and the impact it is having on your child.
 The focus should be on making sure the bullying stops and that your child gets the support they need.
 We have further advice on communicating with the school effectively.

 Consider who else can help